Blue Peter: Repeats and spin-off showsBlue Peter was first repeated in full on satellite and cable channel UK Gold in the 1990s, one of the first archive channels in the UK. Later it moved to sister channel UK Gold Classics when UK Gold began broadcasting more recent programmes, although that channel lasted only six months before closing.

 In September 1998, the BBC launched its first digital only channel BBC Choice.
 A few months after launch, a new weekend afternoon CBBC Choice strand began broadcasting, and as part of this a highlights show Re:Peter showcased the best of that week's Blue Peter shows.
-Re:Peter, along with a similar highlights show for Live & Kicking known as L&K Replay, ended when the strand was axed in April 2000 and became the daily 6 am – 7 pm CBBC on Choice programming block which launched in November 1999.
+Re:Peter, along with a similar highlights show for Live & Kicking known as L&K Replay, ended when the strand was cancelled in April 2000 and became the daily 6 am – 7 pm CBBC on Choice programming block which launched in November 1999.
 However, in 2002, repeats of Blue Peter started being shown on CBBC on Choice's successor, the newly launched CBBC TV channel, along with spin-off shows Blue Peter Unleashed and Blue Peter Flies the World.
 From 2003 a new arrangement involved new material being shown daily, on both BBC One and the CBBC Channel.

 In 2017, Blue Peter Bite, a five-minute programme which features challenges previously shown on the programme was introduced.
 However, this has since been renamed Blue Peter Challenges, and only includes challenges.